-If you’re looking to improve your finances—and many of us are—then you might need to switch to some money-saving mindsets.
-Through smart thinking and frugal wisdom, you should be able to make better financial decisions, and that could do much to protect the money you have in your bank account.
+If you’re looking to improve your finances—and many of us are—then you might need to develop some money-saving mindsets.
+Through smart thinking and frugal wisdom, you can make better financial decisions, protecting the money in your bank account.

-So, consider the following money-saving mindsets.
-By allowing them to filter through your thought processes, you might be pleasantly surprised at the effect they have on your finances.
+Seriously consider the following money-saving mindsets and allow them to filter through your thought process.
+You might be pleasantly surprised at the effect they have on your finances.

 Mindset #1: It could happen to me

-What could happen to you?
-Well, your car could break down when you’re halfway across town.
-A sudden change in weather could lay waste to part of your home.
-You might lose your job and find yourself on the unemployment line.
+Your car breaks down when you’re halfway across town.
+A sudden change in weather lays waste to your home.
+You lose your job and find yourself on the unemployment line.
 And you could fall prey to any other types of disaster, each one of which could eat into your finances.

 Mindset #2: Live for tomorrow and not for today

-Many of us live with an alternate mindset, of course.
-We care less for our needs and wants tomorrow, and have that ‘live for today' mentality.
-The upshot of this?
+Many of us could not care less for our needs and wants tomorrow and have that “live for today” mentality.
 We spend what we want when we have the money available, we enjoy life in the present, but then regret our spending choices when we realize we don’t have the savings to support our future lifestyles.

 Mindset #3: I always have more to learn

-To successfully manage your finances, do what you can to educate yourself.
-So, you might take a budgeting course at your local college.
-You could pick up the occasional book on personal finance.
-You could read money blogs online and check out the financial tips that we have on our website.
-And you might attend seminars and workshops that are led by those people who are experienced in all things money-related.
+To successfully manage your finances, you need to educate yourself.
+You might take a budgeting course online at Udemy or pick up a book on personal finance.
+You could read also money blogs online and check out the financial tips that we have on our website.

-We must never stop learning, so no matter how wise and savvy you think you are when it comes to your finances, remember that there could still be sources of financial wisdom out there that could help you take greater control over the money you have in your life.
-So, don't rest on your laurels.
-Don't assume you know the answer to all of your financial predicaments.
+No matter how savvy you think you are when it comes to your finances, there’s always more to learn.
+Don’t miss out on financial wisdom out there that could help you take greater control over the money you have in your life.
 Educate yourself and practice the lessons you learn in real-life situations.

 Mindset #4: There’s always a better deal

-Still, no matter your level of frugality at the moment, always remember that there could be a better deal waiting for you.
-Always remember to shop around before coming to a decision.
-You might miss out on the deals offered by SMARTY mobile (cheaper phone network) and the like if you don’t make an effort, and that could limit the amount of savings you can earn daily.
+No matter your level of frugality at the moment, that there could be a better deal waiting for you.
+Remember to shop around before coming to a decision.
+For example, you might miss out on the deals on your phone bill from SMARTY mobile if you don’t make an effort.

 Mindset #5: It’s okay to ask for help